DACH-NY/ex-cdm-swaps/docs/daml.md

 Finally, some workflow templates are included in this DAML model:

-* [DeriveEventsWorkflow](../daml/Main/Workflow/DeriveEvents.daml#L16-L40) allows to derive all future events - i.e. events that have not been processed so far - for a contract.
+* [DeriveEventsWorkflow](../daml/Main/Workflow/DeriveEvents.daml#L16-L40) allows to derive all future events - i.e. events that have not been processed so far - for a given CDM contract.
 The result of the process is a list of [DerivedEvent](../daml/Main/Workflow/DeriveEvents.daml#L42-L72)(s).
-Note that the events mainly serve as information and is subject to changes if, e.g., an underlying holiday calendar changes.
+Note that these events mainly serve as information contracts and are subject to changes if, e.g., an underlying holiday calendar changes.

 * The [AllocateWorkflow](../daml/Main/Workflow/Allocate.daml) allows to allocate cash to a list of cash transfer instructions.